 My Grandfather was a Coal Miner

-My grandfather spoke out for better conditions for the men who worked alongside him in the coal mine.
-As you can imagine, in the absence of modern day laws, laboring in a coal mine in the early-to-mid 20th century wasn’t a pleasant or healthy experience.
+Because he was pursuing a better life, my grandfather spoke out for better working conditions in the coal mine.
+He helped build a coal miner’s union.
+Without modern regulations, laboring in a coal mine in the early-to-mid 20th century wasn’t a fun or healthy way to earn a living.

-During times when I was unhappy in my own job, my thoughts would inevitably go to my grandfather.
-Although he had died before I was born, his story was memorable.
-I’d say to myself, “if he could go down into a coal mine everyday, then you can do this.”
-That definitely put my white-collar employment woes into perspective.
+I’d think, “if he could go down into a coal mine everyday, then you can do this.”
+That helped me put my white-collar employment woes into perspective.

-Believing in the American dream, my grandfather knew that the ticket to a better future was to work hard and focus his children on education.
-You might say he sacrificed himself-as an immigrant with no formal education but a strong work ethic-so that his children could get educated and have a better life.
-And they did.
+Being an American dreamer, my grandfather knew that the ticket to a better life was to work hard and focus his children on education.
+He sacrificed himself, so that his kids could get educated and make his dream their reality.

 The Cost of Carbon

 In economics, negative externalities are consequences created by one party (in this case the coal mine) that affect another party (the rest of us) who did not choose to incur that cost.
 For society, the cost of coal mines include increased asthma rates- especially in children, heart and lung ailments, cancers, acid rain, and most notorious- climate change.
 Coal is very dense in carbon and also contains methane.
 When it is burned, it releases both carbon dioxide and methane- two potent greenhouse gases- into the atmosphere.
 And, this accelerates global climate change.

 Propping up a fossil industry in decline, creates a stale state where people are perpetually looking down; under-valuing their potential.